mozilla/extension-workshop/src/content/documentation/publish/distribute-sideloading.md

 The standard installation of Firefox disables the automatic installation of add-ons from these locations (see [Controlling automatic installation](/documentation/enterprise/enterprise-distribution/#controlling-automatic-installations)).
 As a result, the process for each of the methods described below is as follows:

-- Copy the renamed XPI file to the extensions folder for [Windows](#windows), [OSX](#osx), or [Linux](#linux) as appropriate.
+- Copy the renamed XPI file to the extensions folder for [Windows](#windows), [macOS](#macOS), or [Linux](#linux) as appropriate.
 Note that, depending on the desktop OS and its settings, the user may need administrator permission to complete this action.
 - Close and restart Firefox.
 - Depending on the OS and version of Firefox one of the the following will happen: